srybin/silk/README.md

 ## Roadmap:
 - [ ] Separete silk.h on 2 files: silk.h and silk_pool.h because it is usefull take only task container primitifs for implementing own thread pool.
-- [ ] refactore lightweight semaphore implementation.
+- [ ] Refactore lightweight semaphore implementation.
 - [ ] Start 2 or more independed thread pools.
 - [ ] Shotdown default thread pool.